 Endangered Species Chocolate

-If you stress baked your way into 2022, we’ve got all the advice to perfect your banana bread, pumpkin pie, or classic chocolate chip cookies.
+If you stress-baked your way into the new year, we’ve got all the advice to perfect your banana bread, pumpkin pie, or classic chocolate chip cookies.
 Here’s the ultimate guide for all your vegan baking needs, the 25 desserts we’re whipping up while at home, and all the cookies VegNews editors are obsessed with right now.
 Be sure to keep these simple ingredients at your house at all times to ensure you can be ready for any baking urges that pop up.

 - Baking powder and baking soda

 - Bananas (for banana bread, what else?)

 - Egg replacer (options include apple cider vinegar, Bob’s Red Mill Gluten Free Egg Replacer, flax seeds, chia seeds, etc.)